 Dividends will generally be paid at least annually on the TI 2 Fund's shares ("Shares") in amounts representing substantially all of the net investment income, if any, earned each year.
 Payments will vary in amount, depending on investment income received and expenses of operation.
 There can be no assurance the TI 2 Fund will have substantial income or pay dividends.
-During the year ended March 31, 2023, the TI 2 Fund did not generate any investment company taxable income or net capital gains and subsequently, there was no dividend to declare for the period per the Subchapter M requirements.
+During the year ended March 31, 2024, dividends representing substantially all of the net investment income of the TI 2 Fund were paid to investors or reinvested in the TI 2 Fund under the TI 2 Fund's Dividend Reinvestment Plan.
+The net asset value of each share that a holder of the TI 2 Fund's Shares (a "Member") owns is reduced by the amount of the distributions or dividends that a Member actually or constructively receives from that share.

 1 Performance data shown represents past performance and is no guarantee of future results.
 Performance data does not reflect the deduction of taxes that a shareholder would pay on fund distributions or the sale of fund shares.
 Investment return and principal value will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that quoted.
-Shares are subject to a sales load of up to 2.50% of the public offering price.
-The performance reflects the deduction of the maximum sales load.
 To obtain current to the most recent month-end performance, call 1-855-426-9321, Option 3.
-The TI 2 Fund is a feeder into the Master Fund.
 Returns are net of management fees and expenses, and also reflect the fees and expenses borne by the Master Fund as an investor in underlying funds (an "Investment Fund" or collectively "Investment Funds").
-The ordinary operating expenses of the TI 2 Fund (inclusive of the advisory fee, management fee and servicing fee and the TI 2 Fund's share of the Master Fund ordinary operating expenses, but excluding all fees, expenses and incentive allocations of the underlying Investment Funds and taxes, interest and related costs of borrowing, brokerage commissions and any extraordinary expenses of the TI 2 Fund, capping such expenses at 2.34% of the average monthly net assets of the TI 2 Fund.
-The expense limitation agreement will remain in effect until July 31, 2024, and will terminate unless renewed by GCMLP.
-Returns for periods less than one year are not annualized.
-Returns have been prepared using both unaudited and audited financial data, if available at the time, and valuations provided by the underlying Investment Funds in the Master Fund's portfolio.
-Valuations may be subject to subsequent adjustments or revisions that may be both material and adverse.
+The returns for periods less than one year are not annualized.
+Returns have been prepared using both unaudited monthly and audited financial data, if available at the time, and valuations provided by the underlying hedge funds in the Master Fund's portfolio.
+Valuations based upon unaudited or estimated reports from the underlying funds may be subject to subsequent adjustments that may be both material and adverse.